bitsofdave/api-specs/guides/authentication.md

 1. Redirect the user in a webview to `/api/v1/oauth2/authorize` with the `client_id`, `redirect_uri` and `response_type=code`.
 2. User will see a login page (in the future we might redirect the user to the SAML provider without showing this page).
 3. User clicks the Login with SAML button then gets redirected to the SAML provider's system.
-4. User returns from the provider and Namely redirect the user to the application's `redirect_uri`.
+4. User returns from the provider and Namely redirects the user to the application's `redirect_uri`.
+5. App can request refresh and access tokens from Namely using the authorization token.